annabroms/StokesMFS3D/README.md

 ## Features

-- Solves Stokes mobility and resistance problems via MFS.
+- Demonstrates the method using minimal input (`demo.m`)
 - Large scale rigid sphere suspensions simulated at low cost.
-- Demonstrates the method using minimal input (`demo.m`)
 - One-body preconditioning enables close-to-linear scaling via FMM acceleration.

 ## Dependencies

-To run simulations effectively, ensure the following dependencies are available:
+To run simulations, ensure the following dependencies are available:

 - **[FMM3D](https://github.com/flatironinstitute/FMM3D)**
   Recommended for accelerating calculations with many particles (typically >40 with default settings)

 - **[Stokes_Direct](https://github.com/annabroms/Stokes_Direct)**
   Used for direct evaluation of fundamental solutions.
-  Only `Stokeslet_direct.c` needs to be compiled.
-A precompiled binary is included in the `Stokes_Direct` folder.
+  Only `SE0P_Stokeslet_direct.c` needs to be compiled.
+A precompiled binary is included in the `Stokes_Direct` repository.

+To use your own method for accelerated or direct evaluation of Stokeslets, just modify the function getFlow.m.

 - **Spherical Design Nodes**
   Used to construct the source/target geometry.
 See `geometry/README.md` for details.